 - 1. Verify that the engine has no external leaks.
 Repair as necessary. - 2.
-Begin oil consumption test after next regularly scheduled oil and filter change.
+Begin oil consumption test after next regularly scheduled oil and filter change. it is critical to make sure that the new oil filter is tightened 1 to 1-1/4 turn after contact.
+Refer to Engine Oil and Oil Filter Replacement in SI.
 Oil changes should not be performed during the test. - 3.
 Verify that the engine is at normal operating temperature (see Owner's Manual or Service Manual). - 4.
 Park the vehicle on a level surface. - 5.
 Wait at least 15 minutes, after the engine is shut off, before checking the oil level to make sure that most of the oil has had time to drain back into the crankcase. - 6.
 Verify that the oil level is at, but not above, the full mark on the dipstick and that the proper viscosity and quality oil are being used as recommended in the Owner's Manual. - 7.
 Dealer should record the vehicle mileage, date and engine hours at the start of the test on the form included in this bulletin. - 8.
 Ask the customer to verify and record the date, odometer, oil level, fuel added, and engine hours, each time the vehicle is fueled, following steps 3-5 and return the vehicle to the dealership if the oil level is found at or below the add mark, 0.946 liter (1 qt) low, if possible.
 The dealer will add oil to return the oil level to full.
 If the oil level remains above the add mark, the customer should continue to operate the vehicle and verify the engine oil level until either the oil level drops to or below the add mark or at least 4800 km (3000 mi) has accumulated since the test began before returning to the dealership for a final evaluation. - 9.
-If the final evaluation shows that the engine uses more than 0.946 liter (1 qt) in 379 liters (100 gallons) of fuel used, follow the published symptom diagnostics as described in the appropriate Service Manual.
-If the oil consumption test shows that the engine uses less than 0.946 liter (1 qt) in 379 liters (100 gallons) of fuel used, explain to the customer that their engine meets the guidelines for oil consumption.
+Refer to Oil Consumption section to compare the final evaluation to the proper acceptable oil consumption.
+Explain to the customer that their engine meets the guidelines for oil consumption if it falls into the acceptable range.